-If you’re anything like us, you’ve probably spent hours at some point scrolling through the battlestations subreddit, admiring other people’s setups, and wishing they were yours.
+If you’re anything like us, you’ve probably spent hours scrolling through the battlestations subreddit at some point, admiring other people’s setups and wishing they were yours.

 Let us know if you like what you see, and feel free to share with us your own awesome battlestations in the comments below!
 And if what you see on the list below inspires you to try and update your rig, we have several articles dedicated to helping you choose the best custom PCs or PC components right here: